 This can feel as if reality is a dream, a TV show, or that it’s fake and could cease to exist at any moment.
 It can feel like you're seeing the world from inside a glass bubble.
-The world can appear two-dimensional and unreal.
-You can feel a profound disconnection from the people around you, as if they're actors or robots.
-Colours and objects can look like they're flat or two-dimensional.
+You can feel a disconnection from the people around you, as if they're actors or robots.
+Colours , objects, the whole world can look like it's flat, 2D and unreal.

 "I'm afraid that I'm cut off from reality... or even that reality itself is fake."

-Most people who experience anxiety-driven dissociation typically report feeling one more than the other, but usually a mixture of both.
+Most people typically report feeling one more than the other, but virtually everyone experiences a mixture of both.

-Both symptoms can be extremely distressing.
+Depersonalization and Derealization can both be extremely distressing.
 And the nature of both, which cause the sufferer to experience doubts about the reality of their selves and the world around them, can lead to frightening and intrusive existential thoughts.

-Are they separate conditions / symptoms that need to be dealt with individually?
+Are they separate conditions or symptoms that need to be dealt with individually?

 The short answer is: NO.

-As somebody who experienced chronic anxiety-driven dissociation for two years, I can personally attest that I experienced a MIX of the above list of symptoms, as does virtually everyone who develops the condition.
+As somebody who experienced chronic anxiety-driven DP and DR for two years, I constantly experienced a MIX of the above list of symptoms, as does virtually everyone who develops the condition.

-In terms of the DP symptoms, I hardly recognized myself in the mirror and my body felt like it was belonged to someone else.
-Seeing photographs of myself was profoundly strange -- I knew that I was the person in the images, but I couldn’t connect to them emotionally.
-I also experienced persistent issues with my memory and concentration.
+In terms of the Depersonalization symptoms, I hardly recognized myself in the mirror and my body felt like it was belonged to someone else.
+Seeing photographs of myself was really strange -- I knew that I was the person in the images, but I couldn’t connect to them emotionally.

-So -- coming from somebody with extensive experience of both DP and DR:
+So -- coming from somebody with extensive personal experience of both Depersonalization vs Derealization: